Engineering My Portfolio

 Before — previous case study page, alternate layout

-The original knowledge base was a single JSON file loaded into every chat request.
-It worked for the first version, but every query sent the entire KB as context.
-This was just wasteful and unscalable.
+The first version of the assistant used a single JSON knowledge base loaded into every chat request.
+It worked, but it was wasteful and difficult to scale because every query sent the entire knowledge base as context.

 Impact